Creyas/union_shop/README.md

 The demos take place during your usual timetabled practical sessions in weeks 19 or 20 (Friday 12/12/2025 or Friday 19/12/2025).
 More information about the demo sessions will be provided closer to the time.

-During the demo, you will have **up to 10 minutes** to demonstrate your application to a member of staff.
-You must clone your repository in the session and run the application live.
+During the demo, you will have **up to 10 minutes** to demonstrate your application to staff.
+You must clone your repository and run the application live.
 You need to be prepared to show the features you have implemented and answer any questions about your code.

 ⚠️ Make sure your application runs correctly (on your personal device or the university computers) from a fresh clone before attending the demo session.